 Delivery logistics should influence the decision.
 If the drop point is far from the final bed or if the route includes stairs, narrow gates, or delicate paving, bags may still be worth the higher price because they reduce the difficulty of the job.
 Good planning is not only about the cheapest material; it is about choosing the format you can realistically move and install.

-This is also where bag counts become valuable for budgeting.
+This is also where bag counts become useful for budgeting.
 Seeing a result like twenty-six 40-liter bags often changes the buying conversation immediately, because it makes the scale of the project feel real.
 At that point, many gardeners recognize that a bulk order may save both money and labor.
 Even if you still decide to buy bags, the calculator gives you a shopping list that is grounded in volume rather than guesswork, which usually leads to a cleaner, faster project overall.

 Start by choosing the material and the bed shape that most closely matches the project.
 Enter the dimensions carefully and keep the units consistent.
 If you use metric, think in meters for the main dimensions and centimeters for depth.
 If you use imperial, think in feet for length and width and inches for depth.
 That mirrors the way many suppliers talk about material volumes in everyday planning.